The History of Sunglasses

 Old version of glasses

-Through simplified mass production, demand exploded when Sam Foster introduced his sunglasses on the beaches of Atlantic City and New Jersey in 1929.
-This he did under the name of Foster Grant.
-Foster Grant was made of plastic to protect the eyes from the sun's rays.
+Through simplified mass production, demand exploded when Sam Foster introduced his sunglasses to the beaches of Atlantic City and New Jersey.
+He did this under the name Foster Grant.
+Foster Grant were made of plastic to protect the eyes from the sun's rays.

-A few years later, in 1936, Edwin H. Land invented the first polarized sunglasses by using his patented polaroid filter during the manufacture of his glasses.
-Through the polarization, mica and reflections are greatly reduced.
-Thus, sunglasses became even more popular among people who engage in outdoor activities such as fishing, boating, and skiing.
+A few years later, in 1936, Edwin H. Land invented the first polarized sunglasses by using his patented Polaroid filter in the manufacturing of his glasses.
+Polarization greatly reduces glare and reflections.
+This made sunglasses even more popular among people who engage in outdoor activities such as fishing, boating, and skiing.

-Sunglasses also played a significant role during World War II, when Ray Ban created the Aviator model with anti-glare using polarization.
-This makes the model still today one of the most popular.
+Sunglasses also played a significant role during World War II, when Ray Ban created the Aviator model with anti-glare using polarization, making it one of the most popular models to this day.

 Wear Walters Vidi - Wooden sunglasses